nxshh/DevOps_Internship/task-01/README.md

 # Task-01: CI/CD Pipeline using GitHub Actions

 # 📌 Objective
-Automate build and deployment of a Node.js web app using a CI/CD pipeline with GitHub Actions and Docker.
+Automate, build, test and deploy a Node.js web app using a CI/CD pipeline with GitHub Actions and Docker.

 ---